-Below is my latest author interview with writer, Amanda Clay along with a link to her book, Rebel Song.
+Below is my interview with writer, Amanda Clay, along with a link to her book, Rebel Song.
 Check it out along with her social media links below!

 1. How many books have you written and where can you buy them?

 I have one book currently available to purchase.
 It’s available on Amazon for now.
 After June 12, 2014, it will be available through Barns and Noble, iTunes, Smashwords and Kobo, as well as my website.